 Invest in a Dehumidifier

 There are several benefits of using a dehumidifier at home.
-Firstly, it gets rid of moisture by extracting excess water in the air that encourages mould and mildew growth.
-Furthermore, it reduces the musty and foul smell that commonly happens in damp environments.
+Firstly, it reduces the humidity by extracting excess water in the air that encourages mould and mildew growth.
+Furthermore, it minimises the musty and foul smell that commonly happens in damp environments.
 The use of a dehumidifier helps limit their food sources - mould and fungi, and hence, prevents a booklice infestation from happening.

 Remove Mouldy Items